stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ## Typical Weekly Workflow

 Below is a list of the typical assignments and activities we will do each week.
-These are described in more depth in the "Major Assignments" section below.
+These are described in more depth in the [Major Assignments](/courses/writing-3/wr3-syllabus/#major-assignments) section below.

 - Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.

 - As you read, I ask that you [**annotate**](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself. [<i class="fas fa-exclamation-circle"></i>]() <span class="highlight">***Note***: This requires that you print out the text before you begin reading it.</span> Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.

-- After annotating the text, take [**critical notes**](/resources/open-handbook/chapter-2/) on the text in a separate document.
+- After annotating the text, take [**critical notes**](/resources/open-handbook/chapter-2/) on it in a separate document.
 These notes will be valuable to you later, when you write your essays.

 - After annotating and taking notes, contribute to [Hive](/resources/hive)---our open-source repository of notes, ideas, and questions about our course readings.